Frequently Asked Questions

-Caps and gowns for students graduating with a bachelor's degree will be available for purchase at the Connecticut College Bookshop beginning in April 2014.
+Caps and gowns for students graduating with a bachelor's degree will be available for purchase at the Connecticut College Bookshop beginning in April 2015.
 There is no need to pre-order.
-The price for the student package consisting of a sustainable gown made from recyclable materials and keeper cap with a navy and white tassel is $43.95.
+The student package consists of a sustainable gown made from recyclable materials and keeper cap with a navy and white tassel.

 Questions?
 Email may be sent to firstname.lastname@example.org or call 860-439-2375.

 When and where does Baccalaureate take place?

 Baccalaureate will be held on Saturday, May 16, at 4 p.m. in Palmer Auditorium.
 This interfaith service of prayers and reflections is an occasion for reminiscence and a form of collective thanksgiving that will include readings, music and song.
 No invitation or ticket is required to attend Baccalaureate.

 To be held on Saturday May 16, 2014, this event is the culmination of the Senior Week activities sponsored and hosted by the Junior Laurel Chain and Usher Corps.
 Scheduled from 8 – 11 p.m. in the College Center at Crozier-Williams, all family members are welcome to attend and no invitations are necessary.
 It is a casual to business-casual dress code, after-dinner reception and one more opportunity for students to gather with friends, faculty and staff.
 Light refreshments and beverages, both alcoholic and non-alcoholic, are provided and a variety of music is offered throughout the building.
 Stop in for a few minutes or stay for the duration.
 Enjoy!

 When and how will students find out if they have been elected to Phi Beta Kappa?